cinqque5tion with Sara Simms

 3. Can you describe how you switched from hip hop to electronic music?

 I started out as a hip-hop turntablist and drum n bass DJ.
 I’ve always liked all types of music, especially edgy sounds.
 I had a lot of fun playing hip hop; the bpms are slower and a DJ keeps the energy up in the room by mixing in and out of songs quickly.
-To pursue DJing, I moved downtown and while working at Moog Audio a friend brought me to a techno party.
+I moved downtown Toronto to pursue DJing, and while working at Moog Audio a friend brought me to a techno party.
 I developed a new curiosity about this sound and began collecting techno tracks and learning about the artists who produced them.
-A great deal of time was spent studying Richie Hawtin, a legendary Canadian DJ, and moved to Berlin for a period of time to immerse myself in the techno scene.
+I spent a great deal of time studying Richie Hawtin, a legendary Canadian DJ, and moved to Berlin for a period of time to immerse myself in the techno scene.

 4. If you are relatively new or a student wanting to be a DJ, what sort of programs and equipment should be considered?